 • The Australian Bureau of Statistics ranks Statistical Areas Level 1 and 2 and Local Government Areas according to an index of relative socio-economic advantage and disadvantage based on income, education, employment, occupation, housing and other information from the five-yearly census (ABS 2011a).
-In 2011, the Elliston and Lower Eyre Peninsula Local Government Areas were in the highest 40 and 30 per cent, respectively, (i.e. relatively advantaged) in South Australia and Australia for the index of relative social disadvantage and advantage (ABS 2011a).
+In 2011, the Lower Eyre Peninsula Local Government Area was in the highest 30 per cent (i.e. relatively advantaged) and the Port

+Lincoln Local Government Area was in the lowest 40 per cent (i.e. relatively disadvantaged) in South Australia for the index of relative social disadvantage and advantage (ABS 2011a).
 While household income is taken into account in calculating this index, it may also be worth reporting personal, family and household income separately.